633 W 5th Street #2890

 In some cases, the plaintiff may be responsible for some of the damages, which can affect compensatory damages.
 State laws determine how contributory negligence can affect a victim’s ability to obtain compensatory damages.
 Most US states adopted comparative negligence over contributory negligence in order to receive compensatory damages.

 Unlike settlement, where there are only compensatory damages, the court may award punitive damages to punish the defendant and deter others from committing similar acts.
-The court only awards plaintiffs punitive damages when the plaintiff can prove that the defendant’s actions were grossly negligent or intended to harm the plaintiff intentionally.
+The court only awards plaintiffs punitive damages when the plaintiff can prove that the defendant’s actions were grossly negligent or intentionally intended to harm the plaintiff.

 There is no particular standard set by the Supreme Court pertaining to punitive damages, and the juries have wide discretion.
-But it’s harder to recover these extraordinary types of damages, of course.
+But it’s harder to recover these extraordinary types of damages.

-If you suffered injuries due to another’s negligence, contact us at (833) LETS-SUE for a free consultation, as you may be eligible for compensation and possibly even to recover punitive damages.
+If you suffered injuries due to another’s negligence, contact us at (833) LETS-SUE for a free consultation.
+You may be eligible for compensation and possibly even to recover punitive damages.
 Our attorneys will help discuss your personal injury case, protect your rights, and pursue an injury claim against the negligent party’s insurance company.